 - Learning how to physically manage when you QUIT

-- All the money you will save which you could spend on holidays, the house, the wedding, the kids schooling, that car you really want etc.
+- All the money you will save which you could spend on holidays, the house, the wedding, the kids’ schooling, that car you want, etc.

 - Imagine the awesome increase in your self- esteem and the tremendous confidence you will feel because you are now in control!